Notes on the Geography of The U.A.E. (Dubai): Old Dubai

 Destinations include Iran and Iraq but also more distant places: Yemen and Somalia to the West and India to the east.

-It's a vestige of ports in the pre-container days.
+It's a relic of ports as they used to be, in pre-container days.

-There's more shipping that wharfage, so the boats tie up side to side.
+There's more shipping than wharfage, so the boats tie up side to side.

 Everything's portaged, stacked, and secured by hand.

 Looking toward the sea from Shindagha.
 As the paving suggests, this bit has been redeveloped as a public space.

 The tower is to catch the wind and deflect it down into the museum that was once the house of Shaikh Maktoum bin Hasher Al Maktoum.
 The towers have two flues on opposite sides of the tower.
 One is to push air to the room below; the other is for air to leave that room.
 Which is which depends on the wind's direction, which fluctuates during the day.

 The creek seen from the house.

 Sanitized, the museum retains the original simplicity of five residential units surrounding a courtyard.
 Sheikh Maktoum built the house in 1896 and lived in it until his death in 1958.
 Restoration by Makiya Associates began in 1980 and was completed in 1986 at a cost of $2 million.
 The walls, both inside and out, are covered with a farush plaster of sand, lime, and cement.
 Commendable?
 Maybe, but this is the only building in Shindagha that was spared "urban cleansing," in the phrase of Salma Samar Damluji, author of The Architecture of the United Arab Emirates, 2006, p.291.

 A ten-minute walk away, the Old Souk, which of course is new.

 Nearby, the Al Faheidi Fort is now a museum.
 Sheikh Maktoum lived here until his move to the Shindagha house.